 - Save yourself the carbs and make a lettuce wrap for your burger.

-- Or put it on a plate next to a pasta salad like my Easy Vegan Italian Pasta Salad or Red Wine Vinegar Coleslaw with Peanuts and drizzle a little a reduced balsamic on top on the burger.
+- Or put it on a plate next to a pasta salad like my Easy Vegan Italian Pasta Salad or Red Wine Vinegar Coleslaw with Peanuts and drizzle a little reduced balsamic on top of the burger.

 - These freeze well.
 Put a piece of wax paper between each burger or they will stick together when frozen.

 The Recipe for Homemade Vegan Sweet Potato Black Bean Burgers: